Confidence recovers

 Contingency planning is an ongoing process that may grow with the needs of your business.
 Set a goal of revisiting your plan at least annually—updating your emergency checklists and key financial information.

 You may also need to adjust your succession plans and other policies as needed.
-By taking the time to keep your contingency plan up to date, you can rest well knowing your clients will be cared for and the value of your practice preserved.
+By taking the time to keep your contingency plan up to date, you can rest well knowing your clients will be cared for to help keep your business running strong in your absence.

 The concepts presented are intended for educational purposes only.
 They may not be suitable for your client’s particular situation.
 The suitability of any specific product or strategy will be dependent upon your clients’ particular situation.
 Check with your organization for any specific requirements or restrictions they have related to client-related activities.